salsolatragus/academicprogrammer.com/_posts/2017-05-23-wapi17-keynote.md

 ---

-{% include image.html img="/assets/images/2017-05-23-wapi17-keynote.png" title="Brad Myers giving the WAPI Keynote" caption="Brad Myers giving the WAPI Keynote" %}
+{% include image.html img="/assets/images/2017-05-23-wapi17-keynote.png" title="Brad Myers giving the WAPI Keynote" %}

 API as ubiquitous.
 For example, [www.programmableweb.com](https://www.programmableweb.com/) lists 17.5k APIs as of today.
 About 77% of companies rate APIs important too making their systems and data available.
 The total market for API Web middleware was $5.5 billion in 2014.